crmaykish/herring-6502/README.md

-# herring-6502
+# Herring 6502
 8-bit computer based on the W65C02 CPU and a mix of modern hardware

-## Design Notes

-### Boards
+## Boards

-1. Motherboard: Power and main bus
+1. Motherboard: Power and main bus fed to all daughterboards (passive circuitry)
-2. CPU and clock: switch between free-run and single-step mode
+2. CPU Board: W65C02 CPU and crystal oscillator, switch between single step and free-run modes
-3. ROM (32k): $8000-$FFFF
+3. ROM Board: Holds a single 32kb EEPROM chip
-4. RAM (32k): $0000-$7FFF
+4. RAM Board: Holds a single 32kb SRAM chip
-5. Video: FPGA controlling LED panel
-6. Debug Board: Output Address and Data lines to LCD display and LEDs

-Note: address mapping is going to be a pain
+5. Display Board: Memory-mapped control of a large RGB LED matrix acting as a display
+6. Input Board: ATmega32U4 translating USB keyboard signals to input for the W65C02 databus
+7. Debug Board: ATmega644p MCU watching the address bus, data bus, and control signals.
+Controls the clock via serial commands

+## Memory Map

+0x0000 - 0x7FFF : RAM (32k)
+0x8000 - 0xBFFF : I/O
+0xC000 - 0xFFFF : ROM (16k)

-### Bus Pins
+## Main Bus Pins

-From left to right
+The motherboard and daughterboards are connected with a 36 pin single-row connector with the following pinout:

 1. VCC
 2. GND